Earn a degree and learn how to influence buying decisions

 Business Elective Courses

 A minimum of 6.00 semester credit hours is required.
 Students may take any business, accounting, human resources, or economics course.
+Students who are qualified to take dual-credit courses may also take approved graduate courses.

 Open Elective Courses